pkmn/dmg/README.md

-naturally handles Parental Bond or multihit moves (including interactions like Stamina raising Defense in between hits or the second hit of Parental Bond benefitting from Power Up Punch's Attack boost) but also **allows for abitrary moves to be chained together to compute the the result of a serious of attacks**.
+naturally handles Parental Bond or multihit moves (including interactions like Stamina raising Defense in between hits or the second hit of Parental Bond benefitting from Power Up Punch's Attack boost) but also **allows for abitrary moves to be chained together to compute the the result of a series of attacks**.

-Chaining handles the common case of wanting to see what the results of a repeated Overheat or Draco Meteor might be, but also covers things like Scizor U-turn into Gengar Focus Blast \- any results can be linked together and the expected KO chance of the joint `Result` handles in exactly the same way it handles 2 hits from a Breloom's Bullet Seed.
-At the extreme, this design scales to handle scenarios like Gluttony Sitrus Berry kicking in after a few hits or recoil Defeatist activating after recoil drops the attacker into the requisite HP range.
-Chained moves only deal with **guaranteed** scenarios - ie. effects are only `apply`-ed between moves if they are guaranteed to occur, either because they have a 100% chance of activating or the min ranges involve guarantee that a certain event would occur.
+Chaining handles the common case of wanting to see what the results of a repeated Overheat or Draco Meteor might be, but also covers things like Scizor U-turn into Gengar Focus Blast - any results can be linked together and the expected KO chance of the joint `Result` is handled in exactly the same way 2 consectutive hits from a Breloom's Bullet Seed is handled.
+At the extreme, this design scales to handle scenarios like Gluttony Sitrus Berry kicking in after a few hits or Defeatist activating after recoil drops the attacker into the requisite HP range.
+Chained moves only deal with **guaranteed** scenarios - ie. effects are only `apply`-ed between moves if they are guaranteed to occur, either because they have a 100% chance of activating or the ranges involved guarantee that a certain event would occur.

 ### KO Chance